rpalmavejares/meta_gbk_generator/README.md

 * --taxonomy : This field should contain the whole naming tree of your "--organism".
 For metagenomes use only "Bacteria", "Archaea", for isolates, use the maximum clasification "Bacteria;Pseudomonadati;Pseudomonadota;Gammaproteobacteria;Enterobacterales;Enterobacteriaceae;Escherichia"

 * --taxon_id : This field contains the ID of your "--organism".
 It can be as simple as "2" for Bacteria, or "1255577" for our "Eschericia coli 1E14".
 All these IDs can be found on the [NCBI Taxonomy Browser](https://www.ncbi.nlm.nih.gov/taxonomy)

+* --isolate : This field should contain and ID representative to you or your team.
+Usually we use names such as "Metagenome_01", "BIN-XX-water", etc. You can also use your [Sample_name] from point 1)

 ## Authors